isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

 **QUESTION BEING ASKED: For bladder cancer patients that have mutations in the CDKN2A (cyclin-dependent kinase inhibitor 2A) gene, what types of mutations are they, what is their gender, vital status, and days to death - and for 3 downstream genes (MDM2 (MDM2 proto-oncogene), TP53 (tumor protein p53), CDKN1A (cyclin-dependent kinase inhibitor 1A)), what are the gene expression levels for each patient?**

-The question comes from knowing that the p53/Rb pathway is commonly involved in bladder cancer (see `TCGA Network paper <https://tcga-data.nci.nih.gov/docs/publications/blca_2013/>`_ "Comprehensive Molecular Characterization of Urothelial Bladder Carcinoma", Figure 4).
+This question was chosen as an interesting example because the p53/Rb pathway is commonly involved in bladder cancer (see `TCGA Network paper <https://tcga-data.nci.nih.gov/docs/publications/blca_2013/>`_ "Comprehensive Molecular Characterization of Urothelial Bladder Carcinoma", Figure 4).

 This is a complex question that requires information from four tables.
-Let's build it in 3 stages.
+We will build up this complex query in three stages.

 Stage 1
 *******